hunter-yeago/Archive-Study-Decks/README.md

 In this Single Page Application, I used the Model-View-Controller design pattern as the foundation for the project, and implemented the Observer pattern to update other parts of the page when there is new data to display.

-This is the View updating the screen via the Observer.
+The  View updating the screen via the Observer:
   <img src="https://github.com/hyradar/StudyDecks/blob/main/ReadMeImages/addingdeck.gif" alt="Demo of the view updating the screen via the observer pattern" width="90vw"/>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>